EFFECTIVE FALL 2013 ADMISSION: PRE-BIOLOGY MAJOR

 BIOL 378 Microscope Techniques does NOT count as an elective Biology laboratory course; this is a lecture course.

-BIOL 388 Exp: Biological Conservation (Fall 2013): This course offered by Dr. Hannam will NOT count as an elective Biology laboratory course.
+BIOL 388 Exp: Biological Conservation (Fall 2013 and Fall 2014): This course offered by Dr. Hannam will NOT count as an elective Biology laboratory course.

 BIOL 388 Exp: Global Health in Ghana (Summer): This summer course offered by Dr. Muench will count as an elective Biology laboratory course, but requires that the student complete a Waiver form and submit it to the Biology Chair.